AnaisDev/Training_OC_P7_restaurants-reviews/README.md

 # P7-restaurants-reviews

-This project was created as part of the front-end application developer training with Openclassrooms in 2020.
+This Angular project was created as part of the front-end application developer training with Openclassrooms in 2020.

 ## Purpose :